nikodemus/foolang/docs/bibliography.md

   non-toy language you might want to check out Pony._

 - 2017 - [Lunar Programming Language](http://users.rcn.com/david-moon/Lunar/) by
-  David Moon.
+  David Moon. _You might disagree with David Moon about language design, but you need to be able to explain why._

 ## Method Dispatch

 - 2001 - [Efficient Implementation of Java
-  Interfaces](https://yanniss.github.io/M135-18/oopsla01.pdf) by Bowen Alpern, Anthony Cocchi, Stephen Fink, David Grove, and Derek Lieber.
-Describes the method Jalapeno JVM uses.
-(Or at least used in 2001.)
+  Interfaces](https://yanniss.github.io/M135-18/oopsla01.pdf) by Bowen Alpern, Anthony Cocchi, Stephen Fink, David Grove, and Derek Lieber. _Describes the method Jalapeno JVM uses.
+(Or at least used in 2001.)_

 - 2005 - [Efficient Multimethods in a Single Dispatch
   Language](http://www.laputan.org/reflection/Foote-Johnson-Noble-ECOOP-2005.pdf)